-Originally Interstate 40 was slated to run east from downtown Memphis through Overton Park onto Sam Cooper Boulevard.
-Opposition to that plan ultimately canceled it and the freeway mainline shifted to the northern beltway, replacing Interstate 240 between Exits 1 and 12.
+Originally Interstate 40 was slated to run east from Midtown Memphis through Overton Park to Sam Cooper Boulevard.
+Opposition to that plan ultimately canceled it and the freeway mainline shifted to the northern beltway, eventually replacing Interstate 240 between Exits 1 and 12.

-A major reconstruction project was completed in 2009 along the Interstate 40 corridor near downtown Knoxville.
-Dubbed SmartFix40, work included tearing down and rebuilding the Interstate 40 viaduct at Interstate 275 and expanding the existing freeway from there eastward to Cherry Street.
-Included in the project was the September 2007-completed redesign of Tennessee 158 (James White Parkway) and parallel Hall of Fame Drive with an extension of that road to a redesigned 5th Avenue interchange.
-Overall Interstate 40 now carries six lanes of traffic.
+A major reconstruction project was completed in 2009 along the Interstate 40 corridor near Downtown Knoxville.
+Named SmartFix40, work included tearing down and rebuilding the Interstate 40 viaduct at Interstate 275 and expanding the existing freeway from there eastward to Cherry Street.
+Included in the project was the September 2007-completed redesign of James White Parkway (SR 158) and parallel Hall of Fame Drive with an extension of that road to a redesigned 5th Avenue interchange.
+Upon completion, I-40 was expanded to six overall lanes along the stretch.

 Interstate 40 Tennessee Highway Guides